defenseunicorns/pepr/docs/030_user-guide/030_actions.md

 ---

-In this first example, Pepr is adding a label and annotation to a ConfigMap with tne name `example-1` when it is created.
+In this first example, Pepr is adding a label and annotation to a ConfigMap with the name `example-1` when it is created.
 Comments are added to each line to explain in more detail what is happening.

 ```ts
 // When(a.<Kind>) filters which GroupVersionKind (GVK) this action should act on.